S4-Hosting/S4-Open-Source-We-Use/README.md

 #### FOSSBilling - https://github.com/FOSSBilling/FOSSBilling
 We don't actually use any of the usual billing/automation solutions, i.e. WHMS, Blesta.
 Instead, we use our own solution that works for us but quite honestly could be better and that we are spending a lot of time improving.
 If there was a reliable, secure open source alternative that we could use to build on then that would be wonderful, but right now there isn't.

 What there is, is FOSSBilling.
 This is a new fork of the old BoxBilling project.
 The BoxBilling project has been effectively dead for a long time now despite very valiant efforts to revive it.
-The only real solution to be able to drive the project forward and create something modern, well maintained, and works were to create a whole new project and brand forked from the original, and FOSSBilling is the result.
+The only real solution to be able to drive the project forward and create something modern, well maintained, and works was to create a whole new project and brand forked from the original.
+That is what has now happened and FOSSBilling is the result.

 It's still early and we wouldn't consider using it for production right now, but the direction is great, there is active discussion and development, and there are very bright hopes for the future.